eCook

 5. TANGY Tahini DRESSING

 Place the Tahini in a bowl.
-Drain the Pickling Liquid from the tomatoes and gradually mix it into the tahini to taste.
+Drain the pickling liquid from the tomatoes and gradually mix it into the tahini to taste.
 Combine with a small drizzle of oil and some seasoning.

 6. SERVE IT UP!